openziti/ziti-tunnel-sdk-c/docs/running-with-FIPS.md

 The source reference page contains links to the
 [FIPS CMVP](https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program) certificate as well.
-The OpenZiti project provides this software as is and is not responsible if you erroneously claim FIPS validation or
+The OpenZiti project provides this software as is and is not responsible if you erroneously claim FIPS validation or use/build/deploy a FIPS module erroneously.

 ### Building an OpenSSL FIPS Module From Source for Development